All conflict starts in the mind. If we do not invest time or energy into something, we will not gain a result. This is the same with the mind.

 Lama Caroline, Dorje Khanyen Lhamo, was born in England in 1965.
 As a child she was fascinated by science and space exploration.
 Whilst studying Physics at the University of London, she began to feel that the scientific approach to reality was too external and conceptual and she became interested in Buddhist meditation and philosophy to experientially explore inner space.
 From 1986 to 1991 she studied Kadampa Buddhism in Cumbria, England, with Geshe Kelsang Gyatso and his close disciples.
 In 1988 she was recognized by the World Peace Protector as the physical basis of Dorje Khanyen Lhamo (The Goddess Who Upholds and Transmits the Vajra Speech of the Buddha).
 Then in 1991 she met her principal spiritual master, Lama Gangchen Rinpoche, and, impressed by his modern and open approach to spirituality, began to study and collaborate with him.
 Since then she has accompanied him on numerous teaching tours and pilgrimages worldwide, promoting the NgalSo Tantric Self-Healing methods, non-formal education and inter-religious dialogue.
 In 2000, in Tibet, she was recognized by Lama Gangchen Rinpoche as a lama and as a lineage holder of the NgalSo teachings.
 She has a diploma in Inter-religious Studies from the Open University (UK), an MA (with merit) in Buddhist studies from the University of Sunderland (UK).
 Her thesis focused on the study of the Borobudur stupa -mandala of Central Java.
 She has studied Tibetan and Sanskrit translation intensively at ITAS (The Institute of Tibetan and Asian Studies, Spain).
 Lama Caroline has helped Lama Gangchen Rinpoche with writing all his books.
 Amongst other projects, she is presently editing the Lama Gangchen Sungrab Ngelso Gyatso – the collected works of Lama Gangchen that form the basis of the NgalSo tradition.
 Over the years she has participated in numerous meditation retreats.
 She teaches worldwide on Buddhist philosophy, tantra, medicine, yoga and astrology.

-The Spiritual Retreat: Lake Maggiore is a charitable event for inner peace and good health and well-being that is designed to activate the most powerful sources for initiatives that are in service to humanity’s capacity to thrive perpetually on this planet.
+The Spiritual Retreat: Lake Maggiore is designed to activate the most powerful sources within for initiatives that are in service to humanity’s capacity to thrive perpetually on this planet.

 “What you seek is seeking you.”